 Gale Boetticher is an In-Universe example on Breaking Bad: He's extremely nice and intelligent, but Walt can't control or abuse him in the same way that he could with Jesse.
 Ultimately, Walt decides to fire Gale so that he can get Jesse back.

 Larry King and Larry King Live being replaced by Piers Morgan and Piers Morgan Tonight on CNN.
 Larry King Live was the television interview program, running since 1985, which was a continuation of Larry King's radio program which ran since 1978.
 There was no way CNN could find a replacement that could live up to that legacy when they did not bother to renew King's contract in 2010, but going with the already controversial Piers Morgan was not a great choice (his show was axed after a mere three years).

-Happened in the fourth season of Glee.
-After half of the original kids graduated at the end of Season 3, five new students were introduced: Marley, Jake, Ryder, Unique, and Kitty.
-However, none of them caught on with viewers as much as the originals.
-Part of this is because they filled the exact same roles: Marley was literally declared "The New Rachel", Jake is Puck's younger brother, Ryder was Finn in all but name, Kitty idolized Quinn, and Unique even described herself as the lovechild of Kurt and Mercedes (it didn't help that the new kids even looked like the ones they were copying).
+Happened in the fourth season of Glee with "New" New Directions.
+After half of the original kids graduated at the end of Season 3, five new students were introduced.
+However, none of them caught on with viewers as much as the originals, mostly because they filled the same roles as the kids who left: Marley was literally declared "The New Rachel", Jake was Puck's younger brother, Ryder was Finn in all but name, Kitty idolized Quinn, and Unique even described herself as the lovechild of Kurt and Mercedes (it didn't help that the new kids even looked like the ones they were copying).
 Some argue that due to Glee having Loads and Loads of Characters by this point, the new kids never had a chance to shine.
-Others were simply more interested in the graduates who moved to New York.
+Others were simply more interested in the grads who moved to New York City.
 Eventually the show dropped the Lima-based characters altogether to move the story to New York full time.